BCDA-APS/bits-training/tutorial/02_device_configuration.md

 ### 3. Configuration Organization
 - Start with essential devices (2-3 motors, 1 detector)
 - Add devices incrementally and test each addition
-- Seperate devices into yaml files as you see fit to simplify debugging
+- Separate devices into yaml files as you see fit to simplify debugging
 - Use comments to document PV meanings

 ### 4. Testing Approach